'Leonardo DiCaprio unrecognizable' in pic from Scorcese film: Um, the internet disagrees

 The beauty (and pain) of the internet is that it will always call you out if you say anything it finds ridiculous.
-The New York Post experienced this torment after posting a tweet Monday that reads: "Leonardo DiCaprio unrecognizable in first photos of new Scorsese film," alongside an image of a guy who really does look just like DiCaprio.
+The New York Post is experiencing this torment firsthand after posting a tweet Monday that reads: "Leonardo DiCaprio unrecognizable in first photos of new Scorsese film," alongside an image of a guy who looks just like DiCaprio.

 The tweet links to a Post article featuring the first photos from Martin Scorsese's upcoming Western, Killers of the Flower Moon, which does not yet have a release date.
 The photos include a shot of a "plain-looking" DiCaprio sitting next to Lily Gladstone in a dining room.
 A screenshot of the headline posted to Twitter on Monday appears to show that it, too, described the actor as unrecognizable, though the headline seems to have since been changed to the more simple "Leonardo DiCaprio seen in first photos from new Scorsese film."